 - Declaration of exclusivity.
-The Editorial Board invites the authors, when they submit their manuscripts, to make a declaration of that they have not recommended their articles for publication to other publisher and of that their articles have not been published previously.
+The Editorial Team invites the authors, when they submit their manuscripts, to make a declaration of that they have not recommended their articles for publication to other publisher and of that their articles have not been published previously.
 The journal does not publish any manuscript that does not meet this requirement.

 - The quotes which are longer than 40 words shall be highlighted with showing margins or using smaller characters.
 Please use double quotation marks on the double citations and simple quotation on the simple citations and the specific words and phrases.

 - Please use short titles, subtitles, and headings.

 - Please use footnotes, not endnotes.
 The notes shall be ordered with Arabian numbers.
 If it is necessary, please sign the origin of the text next to the title with an asterisk.
 Please also indicate the acknowledgements for persons and scholarship next to the title.
 Please mark this note in the bottom of the first page.

 - A reference list (bibliography) is required after the study on a separate page.

 - Please use Arabic numerals because of the unification of chapters and subheadings (1., 1.1., 1.1.1).

 - In connection with citation, footnotes and reference list, please use the (adapted) Harvard Reference Style Guide.

 - Please use the DOI-numbers of the cited works in the reference list after the requested forms of citations detailed in the Harvard Referencing Style Guide.